Preemptive Scheduling

 statusis set fromPROC_UNUSEDtoPROC_LOADING.
 This happens in theproc_allocfunction ingrass/process.c. - The

 elf_loadfunction inlibrary/elf/elf.cloads the code and data for the process from disk into memory, and then thestatusis set fromPROC_LOADINGtoPROC_READY.
-We will explain the details ofelf_loadin P4 and you can ignore it for now. - After loading the code and data, the
+We will explain the details ofelf_loadin P4, and you can ignore it for now. - After loading the code and data, the

 proc_yieldingrass/kernel.cwill schedule this new process and set thestatusfromPROC_READYtoPROC_RUNNING. - Upon a timer interrupt, the control flow enters